byteio/.dotfiles/README.md

 Stow automatically symlinks the dotfiles into their necessary locations in your home directory from a centralized location that can be easily managed using git (hence the directory structure of this repository), check out `install.sh` to get an idea of how it works.

+### proto

+Proto is a toolchain management tool that allows you to central manage different language toolchains in an isolated manner.

+Using a `.proto` file you can specify the runtime versions for various language toolchains within a particular project or directory.
+This ensures your project environment is always pinned to the right version needed for development.

 ### misc

 Ad-hoc extras that are nice to have.